 Three Broad Structures for Microteams working on IoT Solutions

-The organization structure of an enterprise development team should also mirror the size of the business, and the industry in which it functions.
+The organisation structure of an enterprise development team should also mirror the size of the business, and the industry in which it functions.
 While a large one may manage small microteams of employee specialists successfully, it will have to ring-fence them to preserve them from bureaucratic influence.
-A medium-size organization may call in a ‘big six’ consultancy on a project basis.
+A medium-size organisation may call in a ?big six? consultancy on a project basis.
 However, an independently sourced micro-team is the solution for a small business with say up to 100 employees.

 The Case for Freelancing Individuals versus Functional Microteams

 While it may be doable to source a virtual enterprise development team on a contracting portal, a fair amount of management input may be necessary before they weld into a well-oiled team.
 Remember, members of a micro-team must cooperate with ideas while functioning semi-independently.
 The spirit of cooperation takes time to incubate, and then grow.